Audrey Hepburn (song): Composition and lyrics

 In September 2025, Peters began posting various teasers of "Audrey Hepburn" on social media.
 The song marked a sonic shift from The Good Witch, with Peters returning to her "more stripped-back style of songwriting" that she launched her career upon.
 She described "Audrey Hepburn" as a song about "the strength and peace that real, true, honest love brings you, how it picks you up, dusts you off and, at least in [her] experience, points you all the way home".
 She announced via social media that "Audrey Hepburn" would be released on 9 October 2025, as well as revealing the cover art for the single.
 She co-wrote and co-produced the song with frequent collaborator Joe Rubel, as well as Ian Fitchuk supporting on the production.

-Speaking to The Line of Best Fit about the song, Peters said that for her, it defines her upcoming third album and her "life in recent times".
+Speaking to The Line of Best Fit about the song, Peters said that for her, it defines her "life in recent times" and her third studio album, later announced to be Florescence.
 She added that the song explores love being "a safe place and an escape from the mania of my life in the last few years".
 Alongside its release, she released the single "You You You" as a surprise.
 The two songs are lyrically and sonically vastly different, but Peters thought of them as connected.
 Wanting listeners to experience the two songs at the same time, she released them as a double A-side.
 She promoted the release with three intimate live shows: two in London and one in New York City.
 Nell Mescal supported the London shows.